smile2014/angular2-dynamic-component/README.md

 **Preview**
 ![Preview](demo/preview.png)

 ## Use case #2.
-Using the "componentTemplate" attribute input
+Using the "componentTemplate" attribute
 **app.ts**
 ```typescript
 import {DynamicComponent} from 'angular2-dynamic-component';